Notes on the Geography of Australia: Newman

 Look who's here.

-The Woolworths has just been spruced up because the town's about to get a new shopping center, which might otherwise crush the old one.
+The Woolworths has just been spruced up because the town's about to get a new shopping center.
 Whether the town can support two is a nice question; this one, ordered up by BHP, was hatched before the iron-ore sky fell.
 Work has been slow-steaming for several years.

 It's a holiday weekend, and the center is pretty empty, save for a few Aboriginals, whose tenure goes back into the incomprehensibly distant past.